jeremysalwen/JSequence-Solver/README.txt

 The basic idea is that it is a universal solver for predicting the next element in a sequence of integers.

-The theory behind it is that you want to find the rule for generating the sequence that has the least Kolmogorov complexity (see Wikipedia for definition).
+The theory behind it is similar to Solomonoff induction (see wikipedia) except that instead of averaging the probabilities over all possible programs, you just find the single most simple rule which will output the given sequence.
 The types of rules that I look for are brainfuck programs (without input).
 Very simply, the shorter programs are considered less complex.
 Thus jsequence-solver will find the shortest brainfuck program that will output a given sequence of integers.
 From this, you can guess what the next likely output would be, assuming it follows this rule.
 Theoretically this will solve any sequence.
 The time it takes, however, is a different matter... maybe in the future it will be feasible for moderate complexity sequences.
 Right now it will only solve very basic ones like 1 2 3 2 3 4.
 In fact, getting it to output just the number 12 is a struggle.

 To build:
 run make from this directory